 What’s happening at CAMC?

-CAMC social activities are offered throughout the year and open to all employees for participation.
-For more information on any of the following activities or others, employees should watch their emails for announcements or contact the CAMC Health and Wellness coordinator at (304) 388-7593 for further details.
+CAMC social activities are offered throughout the year and are open to all employees for participation.
+For more information, employees should watch their emails for announcements or contact the CAMC Health and Wellness coordinator at 304-388-7593.

 CAMC Foundation Hospitality House